Ground Source Heat Pumps

 The sun radiates energy onto the surface of the earth which the ground absorbs and retains.
 Ground source heat pumps capture this energy using a network of pipes laid either vertically, in boreholes, or horizontally in trenches.
 This network of pipes is filled with a mixture of water and anti-freeze and absorbs thermal energy from the ground by conduction.

 The warmed mixture in the ground loops then passes through a heat exchanger and heats a refrigerant.
-The process of compressing the warmed refrigerant without allowing it to occupy a greater volume increases both its pressure and, most importantly, its temperature!
-This compressed and heated refrigerant then passes through a heat exchanger where it transfers its thermal energy to the system inside the house.
+The process of compressing the warmed refrigerant without allowing it to occupy a greater volume increases both its pressure and, most importantly, its temperature.
+This compressed and heated refrigerant then passes through a heat exchanger where it transfers its thermal energy to the heating system inside the house, often via a buffer vessel.

 As with all heat pumps you will typically, by comparison to a gas-fired boiler, require a little more space within the building itself.
 This is to house a water cylinder and a buffer tank for heating water.
 The size of these components depends very much upon the size of the space to be heated and the anticipated occupancy of the building.